Straight up bacon bits and other terrible things I ate during my period this month

 I did it to myself: I watched the Grey’s Anatomy finale on the same day I got my period, and I cried myself into dehydration.
 But I wasn’t going to let my rebelling body keep me from what I needed to soothe my spirits: bacon.
 However, there was no actual bacon in the house, so I resorted to turning up the Baco’s container and shaking the bits directly into my mouth.
 I blame Grey’s.

 Who am I kidding?
 I can’t blame Grey’s, (well, maybe a little).
 I have to blame the bacon, because doesn’t bacon just solve everything?
 For a person who consistently eats her feelings, the trifecta of greasy, fatty, salty that is a strip of bacon makes everything better.
 For the moment of consumption, that bacon is solving my problems.
 Besides, everybody loves bacon.
-It’s science.
+It’s science. false

 Day 3: It’s Turkey, ok?!?!!

 In an attempt to eat away the fight I had with my boyfriend earlier in the day, I grabbed the turkey sausage out of the fridge to make a turkey/lettuce wrap.
 However, as my emotional eating got the best of me, I stood over the frying pan, spooning scalding hot sausage into my mouth.
 Yes, it was so hot I could barely keep it in my mouth, but I persevered, and I ate the entire half pound of ground turkey sausage, shoveling into my mouth, trying not to burn my tongue, through tears, while standing over the stove.

 But you don’t have to worry about my heart health, okay?
 It was just turkey.

 Instead of blaming bacon, or Thanksgiving, or my clueless boyfriend, it’s really my hormones that make me do these things to myself.